Passing a GitLab CI Job For a Failing Script

 - pa11y-ci && exit 1 || exit 0

-this case is actually a failure, then it will exit 1
+case is actually a failure, then it exits 1

 and the job fails.
 If the